-I joined the Decision Analytics group (formerly known as the Business Transformation & Architecture Technologies group) at the IBM Research Lab in Haifa in August 2010.
+I am a research staff member at the IBM Research Lab in Haifa since August 2010.
+Currently, my research focus is Enterprise solutions for wearable technologies and the Internet of Things (which I am referring to as "Wearware").
+Previously I was member in the Decision Analytics team in research (formerly known as the Business Transformation & Architecture Technologies group), which is now part of the IBM Watson Group.
 Until the summer of 2013, I was the coordinator of the ACSI project, a 3-year EU STREP project, which had an extraordinary outcome, developing an innovative platform for service interoperation.
 The platform is now freely accessible (open source) through source forge in the name of BizArtifact

 I hold a B.Sc. degree in Industrial Engineering and Management with a major in Information Systems, an M.Sc. degree in Information System Engineering, both from Ben-Gurion University of the Negev, Israel, and a Ph.D. degree in Management Information Systems from the University of British Columbia, Canada.